awsdocs/aws-dms-step-by-step/doc_source/chap-mysql2aurora.rdsmysql.md

 ### Migrating a DB Snapshot by Using the Console<a name="chap-mysql2aurora.rdsmysql.snapshot.console"></a>

-You can migrate a DB snapshot of an Amazon RDS MySQL DB instance to create an Aurora MySQL DB cluster\.
-The new DB cluster will be populated with the data from the original Amazon RDS MySQL DB instance\.
+You can migrate a DB snapshot of an Amazon RDS for MySQL DB instance to create an Aurora MySQL DB cluster\.
+The new DB cluster will be populated with the data from the original Amazon RDS for MySQL DB instance\.
 The DB snapshot must have been made from an Amazon RDS DB instance running MySQL 5\.6 and must not be encrypted\.
 For information about creating a DB snapshot, see the [Amazon RDS documentation](https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/USER_CreateSnapshot.html)\.

 If the DB snapshot is not in the AWS Region where you want to locate your data, use the Amazon RDS console to copy the DB snapshot to that region\.
 For information about copying a DB snapshot, see the [Amazon RDS documentation](https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/USER_CopySnapshot.html)\.